SatelliteQE/airgun/docs/index.rst

 case) for some object in it.
 It defines actions you can do with the object.
 This is the API that end tests uses.

+AirGun adds bunch of **widgets** (which are specific to Satellite / Foreman web UI) to these defined by Widgetastic (like generic `Text`).
+Widgets allows you to interact with various UI elements and are used in views.

 And finally tests.
 Tests are not part of AirGun repository.
 You can contribute tests to the Robottelo (currently only in abalakh's fork, `branch airgun_poc`_ (see "Quick start guide" below).